g-haine/phraise/docs/about.md

 Currently, **only metadata and abstracts** are collected: **full texts are not included**.

 The resulting database is [available for download]({{ site.baseurl }}/assets/data/biblio.json) (a JSON file).

+Avec plaisir !
+Voici une version corrigée et fluide de ta section en anglais, avec un style clair et professionnel :

+### **arXiv**
+To stay as up to date as possible, we use the [arXiv API](https://info.arxiv.org/help/api/user-manual.html) to retrieve the latest preprints related to port-Hamiltonian systems.

+However, since these preprints have not been peer-reviewed or officially published, they do not have DOIs registered in **CrossRef**.
+For this reason, **arXiv** entries are displayed on a separate page.
+These entries are dynamically fetched and are not part of the **PHRAISE** internal database.
+As a result, they are not included in the [search tool]({{ site.baseurl }}/search/).

 ### **Handling Author's names**
 The [Author pages]({{ site.baseurl }}/authors/) need a management to take care of the different ways an author can appear in a publication.
 This can be a source of errors, so please do not hesitate to [suggest corrections](mailto:ghislain.haine@isae.fr?subject=%5BPHRAISE%5D).
 You may want to take a look at [the array managing name variations]({{ site.baseurl }}/assets/data/author_mappings.json) (a JSON file).